ClaraMi4/wellops-publicapi-docs/WellOpsPublicApiDocumentation.md

 If you have not used the Well Ops public API before, you may need to generate an API key.
 If you have, you will need to retrieve it.

-For now, please contact Mi4 Support at support@mi4.com to recieve an API key.
+For now, please contact Mi4 Support at support@mi4.com to receive an API key.

 <!--TODO: describe getting api key, log in, navigate to key, etc.-->